 - CZ retains public visibility and continues to make statements, including the pardon story, that keep Binance’s regulatory history in the news cycle.

-- The DOJ monitorship, while providing external oversight, also signals that compliance remediation is still in progress rather than concluded.
+- The DOJ monitorship signals compliance remediation still in progress rather than concluded.

-- Jurisdiction-by-jurisdiction access restrictions mean some users may find previously available products restricted without prior notice.
+- Jurisdiction-by-jurisdiction restrictions mean some users may find previously available products removed without prior notice.

-- The competitive dynamic implied by the pardon allegation suggests Binance’s regulatory status is still being used as a lever by competitors, a pattern unlikely to resolve quickly.
+- The competitive dynamic implied by the pardon allegation suggests Binance’s regulatory status will remain an industry lever for the foreseeable future.

 How to weigh Binance against alternatives when regulatory trust is the deciding factor